8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/historical-summaries/202308/content.md

 1. Single-leg calf raises instead of calf raises while holding the ball.
 Start with the left leg, and repeat the same number of reps with the right leg.
 2. Single arm wall press with hand down to try and elongate the muscles in my forearm.
-3. We moved from rockback breathing on the ground to wall breathing, still emphasizing breathing into and expanding the back of the ribcage.
+3. We moved from rock back breathing on the ground to wall breathing, still emphasizing breathing into and expanding the back of the ribcage.

 ## Wednesday, August 2, 2023